-2. Status Codes
+2. Status Code Structure

 This document defines a new set of status codes to report mail system conditions.
-These status codes are intended to be used for media and language independent status reporting.
+These status codes are used for media and language independent status reporting.
 They are not intended for system specific diagnostics.

 The syntax of the new status codes is defined as: